Verify container images

 - Make sure you are using the correct image path and tag.

-- Verify the certificate identity (the
+- Use the certificate identity exactly as shown (

 Need help